FredKSchott/snowpack/README.md

 ## Community

-[Join the Pika Discord](https://discord.gg/rS8SnRk) for discussion, questions about Snowpack or related Pika projects, or to show off what you’re working on!
+[Join our Discord](https://discord.gg/rS8SnRk) for discussion, questions about Snowpack or related Pika projects, or to show off what you’re working on!

 ## Create Snowpack App (CSA)